f-franco/f-franco/README.md

 - 👯 I’m interested in collaborating on real-world applications of ML, NLP, and CV

-- ⚡ In my free time I like to draw, play videogames or do some photography.
+- ⚡ In my free time I like to draw, play video games or do some photography.

 <br/>